Volvo XC40 SUV review

 Anyone who’s been impressed with Volvo’s latest interior design will be pleased to see the XC40 looks similarly stylish at a lower price, too.
 The sharp graphics and portrait Sensus touchscreen are sure to make an impact on prospective customers, along with the standard digital instrument cluster.

-The powerful and efficient T5 Recharge plug-in hybrid has now joined the range.
-It’s a bit more expensive than other XC40 models but not compared to other PHEVs, and Volvo will pay for your first year’s charging too.
+The powerful and efficient T4 and T5 Recharge plug-in hybrid models have now joined the range.
+They're a bit more expensive than other XC40 models but not compared to other PHEVs, and Volvo will pay for your first year’s charging too.
 There are also conventional engines to choose from.
-The D3 and D4 diesels offer economy of 39.8 to 51.4mpg depending on whether you opt for front or four-wheel drive, a manual or automatic gearbox and large or small alloy wheels.
 A fully electric model, called the Volvo XC40 Recharge P8, is also available with a range of upto 260 miles and a 0-62mph time of under five seconds, but it's expensive.

 The B5 is the fastest petrol XC40 on offer right now, getting from 0-62mph in 6.4 seconds.
 The T2 and T3 are powered by Volvo’s first-ever three-cylinder engine, a 1.5-litre that’s essentially the 2.0-litre engine with a quarter of its length chopped off.
-This is used in the T5 Recharge plug-in hybrid, and the addition of an electric motor is welcome because on their own the T2 and T3 feel a bit underpowered compared to the other models.
-Volvo says the plug-in hybrid will manage 0-62mph in 7.3 seconds and up to 134.5mpg.
+This is used in the T4 and T5 Recharge plug-in hybrids, and the addition of an electric motor is welcome because on their own the T2 and T3 feel a bit underpowered compared to the other models.
+Volvo says the plug-in hybrids can both manage up to 134.5mpg.
 The middle petrol offering from Volvo is the B4 mild-hybrid; its thirsty 2.0-litre turbo engine does give pretty decent performance but suffers in comparison with top rivals on fuel economy.

 The XC40 is offered in three trim levels, Momentum, Inscription and R-Design, plus a new entry-level Momentum Core model for 2020.
 The Momentum models are the entry point into the range with Inscription adding more equipment, while the R-Design focuses on the look of the XC40, adding various sporty styling accessories and material upgrades.
 In addition to the three main trim levels, Volvo offers Pro packs for each with extra features.